jeremyrist/jeremyrist.github.io/journal-week-2-Final.md

 We learned a lot in the second week, unfortunately for me it didn't involve yak shaving stuff so I had to go back and re-learn the basics.
 I understand that yak shaving is incredibly important because if you do it wrong it will f**k up the whole enterprise.
 Correcting code is a simple and sometimes fun process, but correcting misplaced files and folders and whatnot is a drag.
 You need to yak shave properly so that the attention can be on the code and the logic and not other things.

-Here are some bullet points from my week 2 notes:
+Here are some summaries from my week 2 notes:

 * How do I alter control flow?
 * Loops, functions, conditions, PEMDAS